jay-joshy/allergyguide/content/contribute_guides/topic_contribution.md

 }]
 {% end %}

+#### dropdown

+Dropdowns are useful if you want to host information in more depth without taking up more space.
+For example, deep dives into the evidence behind a management option, listing the detailed options for a particular class of medication, etc.

+{% dropdown(header="this is what the user will click on to get more info") %}
+This text will appear in the dropdown

+<a href="allergyguide.ca">link</a>

+{% admonition(type="danger", icon="danger", title="DANGER") %}
+This is a danger admonition with a danger icon.

+{% end %}

+{% end %}

 #### mermaid

 mermaid diagrams are interesting to use but not mandatory.
 If you want to explore and use these, check out their [documentation](https://mermaid.js.org/intro/).